onap/integration/docs/docs_vCPE.rst

         'public_net': 'xxxxxxxxx'
         'public_net_id': 'xxxxxxxxxxxxx'

+"cloud_name" should be set to Openstack cloud name from clouds.yaml.
+By default this file is at ~/.config/openstack directory; if it's located in scripts directory it will have precedence over the beforementoined one.
+Example clouds.yaml.example file is provided.

 5. Run Robot to create and distribute for vCPE customer service.
 This step assumes step 1 has successfully distributed all vcpe models except customer service model